Guernsey Tax Calculator (2026)

 What is the income tax rate in Guernsey?

-Guernsey has a flat income tax rate of 20% that applies to all residents on their net income after personal allowances.
-This single-rate system makes tax planning relatively straightforward compared to countries with multiple tax brackets.
+Guernsey has a flat income tax rate of 20% that applies to all net income after your personal allowance is deducted.
+This means there is only one tax bracket regardless of how much you earn, making the system relatively straightforward for residents and expats.

-The personal allowance is GBP 14,600, meaning you don't pay income tax on the first GBP 14,600 of your income.
-However, if you earn above GBP 82,500, your allowance is reduced by GBP 1 for every GBP 5 earned above that threshold.
+The personal allowance in Guernsey is GBP 14,600, which means you don't pay income tax on the first GBP 14,600 of your income.
+If you earn more than GBP 82,500, your allowance begins to reduce by GBP 1 for every GBP 5 earned above that threshold.

-Do I pay social security contributions in Guernsey if I work here?
+Do I pay social security contributions in Guernsey?

-Is there VAT or wealth tax in Guernsey?
+Is there VAT or inheritance tax in Guernsey?

-No, Guernsey has no VAT, wealth tax, or inheritance tax, which makes it an attractive location for high earners and those with significant assets.
-This is one of the key tax advantages of relocating to the island.
+No, Guernsey does not have VAT, wealth tax, or inheritance tax.
+This makes it an attractive jurisdiction for high earners and those with significant assets, though you will still pay income tax and social security contributions on employment income.

 Compare Guernsey with another country